 Work began in May 1935, on the schist spur of TANCREMONT at an altitude of 302 m.
-The Fort of PEPINSTER (Name of the Fort) began to be erected.
+The Fort of PEPINSTER (Name of the Fort - HSW) began to be erected.
+It was inaugurated on 08 August 1937.
 This future Battery is part of the Regiment of Fortresses of LIEGE, under the command of the III Corps of Army.

 The military land covers 45 ha.
 The structure consists of a central massif with an area of 3.30 ha, including the combat buildings.
 A ditch (1.20 Ha) surrounds the massif and is defended by four armed flanking chests.

 The Fort cost FB 80,000,000 from 1940, or €2.160 billion.

 The site is still part of La Défense, and access is still forbidden outside our openings.
 Flying with drone is strictly forbidden!!
 (Code pénal Art 120ter§2, Art 534, AR 1 du 06/12/1897)

 The independent battle blocks, the command post, the technical room, the barracks, the two air intake blocks are connected by galleries, over a total distance of 2500 m at a depth of between 20 and 27 m, to this are added the 1411 steps.
 Ventilation is done through the air intake (P or O chimney), at the rate of 32000 M³/H. 900 light points are required for lighting.

 - 2 x 2 x 75mm FRC cannons under cupola,